presenta-software/doc-presenta-lib/docs/reference/README.md

 :::

-## Transitions and Layout
+## Transitions and Layouts

-Transitions and layout properties can be set at `presentation` level and at `scene` level as well.
+Transition and layout properties can be set at `presentation` level and at `scene` level as well.

 <pDemoTransitions />